How to compare car insurance quotes

 Compare rates for identical coverage amounts

-How can you compare car insurance quotes if you’re reviewing different quotes?
+How can you compare car insurance quotes if you’re reviewing different quotes from multiple insurers?
 Make sure that you're getting quotes for the same type and amount of coverage from each insurance company.
 To get a proper comparison of rates, make sure that the same information is provided to each company, including your driving history, the type of car you have and any organization memberships that might qualify you for discounts.

 Gather your information